euanjudd/citation_suggester/README.md

 - Paste the full text of your document into the first textbox.
 - Enter the specific sentence that requires a citation in the second textbox.
 - Click the "Suggest Citations" button to receive citation suggestions.

+## Tools Used

+- **Replicate API**: Used Llama 3 8b Instruct to extract keywords from user input.
+- **CrossRef API**: Accessed relevant academic citations.
+- **Django**: Created a user-friendly web interface for inputting documents and displaying citation suggestions.